DEPARTMENT OF TRANSPORTATION

 2310 Broening Highway, Suite 150, Baltimore, MD 21224

-The Maryland Transportation Authority governs and sets policy for the State's toll roads, bridges, and tunnels (Code Transportation Article, secs.
-4-201 through 4-404).
-The Authority was created in 1971 by the same legislation which established the Department of Transportation (Chapter 526, Acts of 1970).
+The Maryland Transportation Authority was created by the General Assembly in 1971 by the same legislation which established the Department of Transportation (Chapter 526, Acts of 1970).
 At that time, authority for the Susquehanna River Bridge (Thomas J. Hatem Memorial Bridge), Potomac River Bridge (Governor Harry W. Nice Memorial Bridge), Chesapeake Bay Bridge, Baltimore Harbor Tunnel, and the John F. Kennedy Memorial Highway transferred to the Authority from the State Roads Commission.
 The Authority is not funded by the State, nor is it a unit of the Department.

 The Maryland Transportation Authority now owns, operates, and maintains the State's eight toll facilities.
-These include four toll bridges, the Baltimore Harbor Tunnel, the Fort McHenry Tunnel, the John F. Kennedy Memorial Highway, and the Intercounty Connector.
+These include three toll bridges, the Baltimore Harbor Tunnel, the Fort McHenry Tunnel, the John F. Kennedy Memorial Highway, and the Intercounty Connector.
 In Prince George's and Montgomery counties, the first segment of the Intercounty Connector (Maryland Route 200), opened to traffic on February 23, 2011.
 The second segment opened to traffic on November 22, 2011, and the final section was completed November 9, 2014.
 All toll facilities were constructed with proceeds from the sale of revenue bonds and from toll revenues.
 They are operated and maintained through tolls charged to users.

 In April 2004, the Authority reorganized into three main functions: Business Services; Facility Development; and Operations and Public Safety.
 In December 2008, the Authority again restructured, with the Executive Secretary overseeing six divisions: Administration; Capital Planning; Engineering and Construction Management; Finance; Procurement and Statutory Compliance; and Strategic Development.
 The Deputy Executive Secretary was responsible for Operations and Public Safety.